lonbluster/rSyncTrees/README.md

 Command Line [Options] for #rSyncBackup

-[/dir/path] - short for ONEtime backup - displays ordered size of subfolders or files with similar name
+- [x] [/dir/path] - short for ONEtime backup - displays ordered size of subfolders or files with similar name

-du  - show Sync dir usage
+- [x] du  - show Sync dir usage

-due - for the Extras dir
+- [x] due - for the Extras dir

-dup - for the Previous dir
+- [x] dup - for the Previous dir

-duA - list all storage subfolders
+- [x] duA - list all storage subfolders

-Rs - restores files and directories
+- [x] Rs - restores files and directories

-rp - creates gz.tar of the sync directory
+- [x] rp - creates gz.tar of the sync directory

-Rrp - restores the rp to a folder or to current sync dir
+- [x] Rrp - restores the rp to a folder or to current sync dir

-speed - test rsync backup on configured storage
+- [x] speed - test rsync backup on configured storage

-old [pattern] - query/remove previous versions | optional grep pattern filter: rSyncBackup old mtab_[0-3][0-9]
+- [x] old [pattern] - query/remove previous versions | optional grep pattern filter: rSyncBackup old mtab_[0-3][0-9]

-clean [path] - serial destroyer | optional dir to clean: rSyncBackup clean /home/you/folder
+- [x] clean [path] - serial destroyer | optional dir to clean: rSyncBackup clean /home/you/folder

-'*' - invalid
+- [x] '*' - invalid

 The script will run 2 rsync jobs:
 * 1 for remote or One-time only,
-- [ ] to a sub folder called -Extras-;
+- [ ] to a sub folder called -Extras-
-- [ ] in verbose mode (-vv) on terminal and minimal log;
+- [ ] in verbose mode (-vv) on terminal and minimal log
 - [ ] has no default --backup option ;
 - [ ] has fewer standard exclusions.
 Hence is more dangerous - (anyway the backup storage is always excluded);
 - [ ] can run Onetime only without or along with -Full backup-;